blocdown/tryit/README.md

-scratch-gui modified for use in [TurboWarp](https://turbowarp.org/)
+[TurboWarp](https://turbowarp.org/) gui used for the blocdown tryit editor

 ## Setup

-See https://docs.turbowarp.org/development/getting-started to setup the complete TurboWarp environment.
+See https://docs.turbowarp.org/development/getting-started to setup the complete environment

-If you just want to play with the GUI then it's the same process as upstream scratch-gui.

 ## License